Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

-To determine the position and occupancy of Li atoms, we performed single crystal neutron diffraction measurements and refined several structural models against the experimental data.
-The results indicate an approximately 4\% Te-site deficiency in both samples (Tables S5–S10).
-In the Li-doped sample, allowing Li to occupy the Te $2c$ site yields a stable refined Li occupancy of $\sim$3\% at both 90~K and 340~K, whereas placing Li on the $2d$ site or on tested interstitial positions drives the Li occupancy to values that are effectively zero and does not improve the agreement factors (Table S3).
+First, we attempt to determine the position and occupancy of Li by refining several structural models against single crystal neutron diffraction data.
+Our results indicate an approximately 4\% Te-site deficiency in both MnTe and Li-MnTe (Tables S5–S11).
+In Li-MnTe, allowing Li to occupy the Te $2c$ site yields a stable refined Li occupancy of $\sim$3\% at both 90~K and 340~K, whereas placing Li on the $2d$ site or on tested interstitial positions drives the Li occupancy to values that are effectively zero and does not improve the agreement factors (Table S3).
 While diffraction alone is not sensitive to Li incorporated on uncorrelated interstitial sites, these results suggest that Li is preferentially accommodated on the Te $2c$ site at a level of $\sim$3\%.

-The temperature dependence of the magnetization of the 3\% Li-doped sample is consistent with a Néel vector along the $c$ axis [Fig. \ref{fig:fig1}(f)] \cite{yumnam_MagnonGapTuning_2024}, while the resistivity drops by two orders of magnitude relative to undoped $\alpha$-MnTe [Fig. \ref{fig:fig1}(g)].
+The magnetization of the 3\% Li-doped sample is consistent with a Néel vector along the $c$ axis [Fig. \ref{fig:fig1}(e)] \cite{yumnam_MagnonGapTuning_2024}, while the resistivity drops by two orders of magnitude relative to MnTe [Fig. \ref{fig:fig1}(f)].
 Notably, $T_\mathrm{AM}$ remains unchanged at this doping level, reminiscent of the robust antiferromagnetic ground state observed in K-doped BaMn$_2$As$_2$ \cite{lamsal_persistence_2013}.
 This suggests that the effective exchange energy scale between Mn$^{2+}$ local moments remains similarly unchanged.
-The extracted carrier density and positive Hall coefficient indicates that holes are the dominant carrier in both systems, and Li doping enhances their contribution to conduction [Fig. \ref{fig:fig1}(h,i)].
+The extracted carrier density and positive Hall coefficient indicate that holes are the dominant carrier in both systems, and Li doping enhances their contribution to conduction [Fig. \ref{fig:fig1}(g,h)].